 A recent episode of the PBS science documentary show NOVA, called "Polar Extremes" [2020], featured Kirk Johnson, a geologist, paleobotanist, and Director of the Smithsonian's National Museum of Natural History.
 This was a special two hour episode that indeed involved Johnson traveling from the Arctic to the Antarctic.
 A couple of things in the show struck me as particularly noteworthy.

 First, near the beginning of the show, Johnson visits Ellesmere Island in the Arctic, whose northernmost point is also the northernmost point of Canada.
 The island is barren tundra now, and Johnson mentions that there isn't a tree within a thousand miles of where they are.
-However, he and his companions hike to a place where there are fossilized three stumps, of Sequoias, "Dawn Redwoods" -- wonderful trees named after the man who created an alphabet for the Cherokee language, and who had nothing to do with redwoods.
+However, he and his companions hike to a place where there are fossilized tree stumps, of Sequoias, "Dawn Redwoods" -- wonderful trees named after the man who created an alphabet for the Cherokee language, and who had nothing to do with redwoods.
 Such trees now, of course, only survive in California, in the Coastal Ranges north of San Francisco, and in the Sierra Nevada mountains.
 They are among the oldest and tallest living things.

 The fossilized trees were alive 50 million years ago, in the early Cenozoic, the Eocene Epoch.
 So Ellesmere Island was an Eocene Muir Woods.
 We might think that, at the time, Ellesmere Island was further south, in a temperate or tropical zone.
 However, the arrangement of the continents 50 million years ago was much as it is now.
 The Ellesmere redwoods were growing at the latitude where their fossils are now, even though it is dark much of the year.
 A few million years earlier, there were dinosaurs about, also at the same latitude -- it is evidence that they were warm blooded.